 Agile Project Management Frameworks & Values

-In the world of software and IT, Scrum is the most popular framework for applying Agile.
-It involves working in sprints, bursts of active work that are between two and four weeks long.
-During this period, the team continually releases value as they work through their tasks.
-Then, they stop, review and plan the next burst of active work.
+In the world of software and IT, Scrum is the most popular Agile framework.
+It involves organizing sprints - two to four weeks long - with bursts of active work during that time frame.
+In this period, teams continually release value as they work through their tasks.
+After the completion of all items, the team members review and plan the next burst of active work.

 On the other hand, the alternative Agile framework, called Kanban, does not use sprints.
 Kanban helps work flow through the system smoothly by keeping task execution, review, and planning continuous.

 Scrumban is our own little hybrid.
 During our trainings with AgileSherpas, as well as in our research, we’ve discovered that most marketing teams prefer using aspects of both frameworks together.
 In fact, most marketing teams who have undergone an Agile transformation are using some sort of hybrid approach.
 The data from the 5th State of Agile Marketing Report reveals that 61% of Agile marketers follow a hybrid or Scrumban approach to agility.